Are Sneezing and Coughing Common Symptoms of Drug Withdrawal?

 Some people argue that

-Mental Health Daily also suggests that withdrawal symptoms will differ depending on whether
+Mental Health Daily also suggests that withdrawal symptoms will differ depending on:

-a person quits cold turkey or opts for replacement therapy, how addicted
+- Whether a person quits cold turkey or opts for replacement therapy

-a person is, the dosage the person was accustomed to using, and the length
+- The dosage the person was accustomed to using

 withdrawal symptoms for both alcohol and drugs, naming everything from anxiety and shakiness